Enumeration in the lattice of $q$-decreasing words: Meet-irreducible elements in for rational numbers

 Thus, each factor in $w$ of the form $0^a1^b$ satisfies

-and conversely, if $(a,b)$ satisfy (\ref{eq:factor mi}), then $0^a1^b$ is a prime factor of a meet-irreducible element.
+and conversely, if $(a,b)$ satisfies (\ref{eq:factor mi}), then $0^a1^b$ is a prime factor of a meet-irreducible element.
 We now classify the factors satisfying (\ref{eq:factor mi}) into three sets $\mathtt{A},\mathtt{B},\mathtt{C}$ (not necessarily disjoint): \begin{itemize} \item $\mathtt{A}$ consists of the factors $0^a1^b$ such that

 \item $\mathtt{B}$ consists of the factors $0^a1^b$ such that

 \item $\mathtt{C}$ consists of the factors $0^a1^b$ such that

 \end{itemize}